You can access defence science and technology research via our central repository, and submit your own research.

 Policy for re-use of information

-To conform to the use/re-use of public sector information in line with UK Crown copyright policy, Dstl has adopted the Open Government Licence (OGL) v3.0 for licensing available Crown copyright works cleared for use/re-use, in particular for external publication in peer-reviewed journals.
+Dstl follows the National Archives’ Re-use of public sector information policy and have adopted the Open Government Licence (OGL) v3.0 for licensing Dstl Crown copyright material cleared for use/re-use.

 Pursuant to the Re-Use of Public Sector Information Regulations 2015, documents supplied by Dstl as part of the MOD Public Task (see page 15 for relevant information) will be available for re-use unless they are excluded by virtue of exemptions in the 2015 Regulations.

 If the requested material is within MOD’s public task then there will generally be no fee for re-use.
 However, if the requested material is fully outside MOD’s public task, additional charges will apply.
 Due to the varying nature of the material available for re-use, no standard fee structure is available.
 However please contact CrownCopyrightLicensing@dstl.gov.uk for details of any charges in relation to particular requests.

-Should you at any time be dissatisfied with the service you have received with respect to licensing of Crown copyright material, please get in touch with your regular Dstl contact and discuss your concerns with them.
+If you are not satisfied with the service you have received with respect to licensing of Crown copyright material, please get in touch with your regular Dstl contact and discuss your concerns with them.
 Alternatively, you could ask to speak to their manager.
 If, however, the problem has not been resolved or handled to your satisfaction, or you do not have a regular Dstl contact, you may wish to make a formal complaint.

 To make a complaint, please write to: